TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

       build:
         # Install new configuration and database updates.
         - vendor/bin/drush cache:rebuild
-        - vendor/bin/drush config:import -y
+        - vendor/bin/drush config:import --yes
-        - vendor/bin/drush updatedb -y
+        - vendor/bin/drush updatedb --yes

         # If you are downloading your files from a remove server, you won't need
         # to enable Stage File Proxy.